tillg/ansible-essentials-course/docker/readme.md

 When launching the docker network the containers start and stop immediatly.

+**Solution** In the start sequence of the container we simply add a `sleep infinity` statment - that keeps hiom alive 😀

-**Solution** It turns out, that to keep them running we just have to add a command that keeps them _busy_: `command: tail -F anything` Found the solution [here](https://stackoverflow.com/questions/38546755/docker-compose-keep-container-running/45450456).
+**Solution (bad)** It turns out, that to keep them running we just have to add a command that keeps them _busy_: `command: tail -F anything` Found the solution [here](https://stackoverflow.com/questions/38546755/docker-compose-keep-container-running/45450456).
+This solution is very hacky and produces cluttered output, therefore I replaced it.

 ### SSH Connection